sovren/batch-utility/batch-utility/README.md

 This is a sample application designed by Sovren to comply with the Terms of Service (http://resumeparsing.com/TOS.htm) and the Acceptable Use Policy (http://resumeparsing.com/AcceptableUse.htm).

-The goal of this application is to maximize accuracy and throughput while complying with the requirements linked above.
+The goal of this application is to maximize accuracy and throughput while staying within the requirements linked above.
-Please read all block comments carefully to understand the process!!
+Please read all comment blocks carefully to understand the process!!

+The majority of our parsing logic is located in `src/app/parse/parse.component.ts`

 ## Development server